Martin John Spalding: Coadjutor Bishop and Bishop of Louisville

-Baltimore
+Archbishop of Baltimore

-Following the death of Bishop Francis Kenrick (who had been transferred to the Archdiocese of Baltimore from Philadelphia in 1851), Spalding was appointed the seventh Archbishop of Baltimore on May 3, 1864.
-His installation took place at the Cathedral of the Assumption on the following July 31.
+Following the death of Baltimore Archbishop Francis Kenrick on July 8, 1863, Pius IX named Spalding as the seventh archbishop of Baltimore on May 3, 1864.
+His installation took place at the Cathedral of the Assumption in Baltimore on July 31, 1863.

 After founding the House of the Good Shepherd, Spalding conducted a visitation of the archdiocese, during which he administered Confirmation to 8,000 people.
-He established more parishes and institutions per year and introduced more religious orders than any other Archbishop of Baltimore.
-One of the institutions he founded was St. Mary's Industrial School, a home for wayward boys.
+He established more parishes and institutions per year and introduced more religious orders than any other archbishop of Baltimore.
 He recruited priests from All Hallows College near Dublin and from the American College at Louvain.
-He also organized the Society of Saint Vincent de Paul as well as the Association of St. Joseph, a society dedicated to the care of destitute girls.
-In 1865, he issued a defense of Pius IX's Syllabus of Errors, which many Americans viewed as a condemnation of the basic principles of their system of government.
-For instance, he declared, "Freedom of worship is condemned when it implies a right not given by Christ, and insists on the right of introducing false religion into a country where it does not exist.
-It is not only not censurable, but commendable, and the only thing practicable in countries like ours."
-He also spoke out forcefully against intermarriage between Catholics and Protestants ("alliances so fraught with evil") and Freemasonry ("a human substitute for a divine religion").
+In 1865, Spalding organized the first group of the Society of Saint Vincent de Paul in Baltimore, based out of the cathedral, as well as the Association of St. Joseph, a society dedicated to the care of homeless girls.

-Following the end of the Civil War, Spalding made an emotional appeal for financial aid to the defeated South, posing the question, "Can we be held blameless before God if our brethren, whom we are solemnly commanded to love even as ourselves, should perish through our coldness and neglect?"
-In response, the Catholics of Baltimore donated a total of $10,000 to relief efforts in the South.
-He also took a special interest in the spiritual welfare of newly freed African Americans.
+Following the end of the civil war in 1865, Spalding appealed for financial aid to people in the former Confederacy, posing the question, "Can we be held blameless before God if our brethren, whom we are solemnly commanded to love even as ourselves, should perish through our coldness and neglect?"
+In response, the Catholics in the archdiocese donated $10,000 to relief efforts there.
+Spalding also expressed concern for the spiritual welfare of newly freed African-Americans.
 Writing to Archbishop John McCloskey, he said, "Four million of these unfortunates are thrown on our charity, and they silently but eloquently appeal to us for help."
-He invited Rev. Herbert Vaughan and the Mill Hill Fathers from England to minister exclusively among freedmen.
-In October 1866, he presided over the Second Plenary Council of Baltimore.
+Spalding invited Revered Herbert Vaughan and the Mill Hill Fathers from England to minister exclusively among freedmen.
+In October 1866, Spalding presided over the Second Plenary Council of Baltimore.